 1. Her courage to do something outrageous (for a Victorian woman to leave the safety and security of her London family home, set up on her own in the Lake District, all alone ~ her fiance, Norman Warne, her close friend, admirer and totally involved partner-as-publisher of her books, having just died ~ and finance herself by writing & publishing books, none of it approved of by her family: almost unique for someone of her class in those days! missionary wives being the only exception I can think of).

-(buying up farms that developers were trying to take over, keeping them on as working farms, providing work for the farmers and farmhands, becoming a highly successful breeder of Lake District sheep, and eventually donating 4,000 acres of beautiful land to the National Trust so that the Lake District is preserved to this day thanks to her foresight; and after eight years, marrying the country solicitor who was helping her find and purchase the farms, William Heelis ~ she was 47 by then, more than 25 years beyond marriageable age, and her mother predictably disapproved!).
+2. Her enormous success in a field that opened up in the years following that courageous first step (buying up farms that developers were trying to take over, keeping them on as working farms, providing work for the farmers and farmhands, becoming a highly successful breeder of Lake District sheep, and eventually donating 4,000 acres of beautiful land to the National Trust so that the Lake District is preserved to this day thanks to her foresight; and after eight years, marrying the country solicitor who was helping her find and purchase the farms, William Heelis ~ she was 47 by then, more than 25 years beyond marriageable age, and her mother predictably disapproved!).

-(London) and chose to live instead in the gorgeous (and in those days probably quite primitive), quiet, peaceful setting of a cottage high in the dells of the Lake District.
+3. She escaped town living (London) and chose to live instead in the gorgeous (and in those days probably quite primitive), quiet, peaceful setting of a cottage high in the dells of the Lake District.
 [I just came back in and highlighted "high in the dells" because, yes, I would love to live in the mountains somewhere!]

 So all that resonates for me: